jae0/bio.snowcrab/README.md

 }

+# ---- load bio specific libs:

-# uncomment this out if you want to load the environment automatically
+# uncomment this out if you do want to load the environment automatically
 # -- this loads aegis, and any other libraries ..
-# -- separation helps prevent race conditions when installing/updating libraries
+# -- separation helps prevent race conditions when installing libraries
 # .bio